Protect the world’s peace. Donate to support Ukraine

 3. Reduce screen time

-Another way to encourage children to be more focused is limiting their time spent on YouTube, TikTok, or video games.
+Another way to encourage children to be more focused is to limit their time spent on YouTube, TikTok, or video games.

-Research shows that fast-paced cartoons can shorten attention spans and affect executive function in children between 4 and 7 years old.
+Research shows that fast-paced cartoons can shorten attention spans and impair executive function in children aged 4 to 7.
 Too much stimulation from television, computers, and video games can harm concentration.
-Experts recommend that children should have no more than an hour or two of screen time each day.
-And children under the age of 2 should avoid screen time altogether.
+Experts recommend that children have no more than an hour or two of screen time each day.
+And children under 2 should avoid screen time altogether.

 "When you are afraid to miss something online, you let many beautiful, real-life moments pass you by." – Dae Lee, '365 Screen free days'